yuekai/tinygpt/README.md

 `tinystories.py` downloads the dataset, tokenizes it with Eleuther AI's GPT-Neo-125M tokenizer, and saves it in shards of 100M tokens per shard in the `tinystories` directory.
 There are 474M tokens in the TinyStories sdataset.

-`gpt.py` is a utility file that specifies the parts of the model (the actual model configuration in terms of the parts is in `tinygpt.py`).
+`gpt.py` is a utility file that specifies a generic transformer language model (the actual model configuration is in `tinygpt.py`).

 `tinygpt.py` is the main file that configures the model, implements the data loader, and trains the model.
 The model has 61M parameters, and we train it with batches of 500k tokens.
 It takes 30-ish mins to make a pass thru the dataset on a 2x 4090 node, so a 10 epoch training run takes 5-ish hrs (achieving a validation loss of 1.32).